 - RANZCP clinical practice guidelines for mood disorders Royal Australian and New Zealand College of Psychiatrists, 2016

-- Electroconvulsive therapy (ECT) in New Zealand Ministry of Health, NZ, 2009
+- Electroconvulsive therapy (ECT) in NZ Ministry of Health, NZ, 2009

 - Psychological therapies for treatment-resistant depression in adults Cochrane Review, 2018

 - Depression in adults – recognition and management NICE Guideline, UK, 2018

 |Dr Yoram Barak is Associate Professor in psychogeriatrics at the Dunedin School of Medicine, University of Otago.
 His speciality area is psychiatry in older people and his research interests also include multiple sclerosis, cancer, a wide range of psychiatric conditions (such as depression, schizophrenia and obsessive-compulsive disorder) and suicide.|